solid-lines/openhim/README.md

 4. You can modify the environment variables used by OpenHIM containers by editing the .env file
 5. `./install.sh HOSTNAME`
 6. Go to https://HOSTNAME/authenticate/root@openhim.org  to activate root login
-7. Go to https://HOSTNAME (root@openhim.org/openhim-password) and change root@openhim.org password
+7. Go to https://HOSTNAME (root@openhim.org / openhim-password) and change root@openhim.org password
 8. You can create a superuser running the script `./createsuperuser.sh`